 1. …but they can’t explore or communicate with other civilizations…

-1. …because their intelligence is social and cultural, not technological (like dolphins and whales) and therefore are unlikely to ever develop the technology
+1. …because their intelligence is social and cultural (like dolphins and whales), not technological, and therefore they are unlikely to ever develop the technology

 2. …because they destroy themselves before they are able to make the technology